Carphephorus odoratissimus

+Ecology

+Habitat

+C. odoratissimus primarily grows on sandy and well-drained loamy soils.
+It can be found in oak-pine woodlands on Ultisols, located on sand ridges within flatwoods, in moist areas, within burned upland longleaf pine-wiregrass communities, and in pine-saw palmetto woodlands.

 Uses

 Carphephorus odoratissimus var. odoratissimus was given the common name vanillaleaf in reference to the vanilla-like odor that emanates from its foliage, which is due to the high (1.6%) content of coumarin as its major aromatic constituent.
 As a result, this variety has a history of use in cosmetics, herbal medicine, and as an additive to smoking tobacco.
+The leaves can be used to make a tonic for treating malaria.